 Most retailers are telling me that 2020 has been strong for them — maybe not each and every month, but overall strong.
 Combos, terminal tackle and live bait have been nearly impossible to keep in stock.
 I know because I’ve often gone out in search of terminal tackle.
 The pegs are mostly bare.
 COVID-19 has had a profound impact on all of American commerce, particularly sportfishing.

 The disruption of Chinese manufacturing has made many products scarce, including terminal tackle, entry-level combos, and some lures.
-COVID-19 has made hand sanitizer more precious than gold, and it continues to undermine the restaurant and travel industries … and almost everywhere else.
+COVID-19 has made hand sanitizer more precious than gold, and it continues to undermine the restaurant and travel industries … and almost everything else.

 Indirectly, I think it’s partially to blame for the unrest in so many American cities.